awsdocs/nice-dcv-user-guide/doc_source/client-mac.md

 The macOS client has the following limitations:
 + It does not support USB remotization\.
-+ It does not support audio\.
-+ It does not support smart card functionality\.

 ## Installing the macOS Client<a name="client-mac-install"></a>